 OGHE Global Health Scholars Program

-The UNC Office of Global Health Education (formerly OIA), in conjunction with UNC Office of Graduate Medical Education and UNC School of Medicine, is pleased to offer the UNC Global Health Scholars Program.
-Residents who complete all Global Health Scholars Program requirements will receive an OGHE/Office of GME certificate upon graduation from residency.
+The UNC Office of Global Health Education, in conjunction with UNC Office of Graduate Medical Education and UNC School of Medicine, is pleased to announce the UNC Global Health Scholars Program is welcoming new scholars.
+Residents/Fellows who complete all Global Health Scholars Program requirements will receive an OGHE/Office of GME certificate upon graduation from residency.

 - Resident-led research

 - Travel for an international elective

 - Resident travel expenses tied to attendance/presentation at a global health-related conference

 - Formal global health-related coursework, certification, or degree

 UNC Global Health Scholars will be enrolled in a structured GHSP supported through a partnership of the OGHE, Office of GME, and the residents’ home clinical departments.
 The OGHE Global Health Scholars Program will leverage the extensive global health resources available at UNC Chapel Hill and elsewhere.

 Residents may apply in any postgraduate year, but are strongly encouraged to apply in March/April of the PGY1 year to start at the beginning of the subsequent academic year.
 It is anticipated that completion of requirements will take at least two years. (*Exceptions to the two year stipulation may be considered on a case by case basis for advanced trainees e.g. – Those who have already completed residency and are in fellowship training or preventive medicine residency).APPLY